-At the time of writing, the UNIQUE function is only available to those on a Microsoft 365 subscription.
+At the time of writing, the UNIQUE function is only available for Microsoft 365, Excel Online and Excel 2021.
 It will not be available in Excel 2019 or earlier versions.

 Watch the video: